 During November 2021, we acquired a small foreign infusion systems supplier.
 Total consideration for the acquisition includes a potential earn-out payment of up to \$2.5 million, consisting of (i) a cash payment of \$1.0 million contingent on the achievement of certain revenue targets for the annual period ending December 31, 2022 and, separately, (ii) a cash payment of \$1.5 million contingent on certain product-related regulatory certifications obtained by May 26, 2024.
-The initial estimated fair value of the contingent consideration related to this acquisition is immaterial.
+As of December 31, 2022, the estimated fair value for the contingent consideration related to certain product-related regulatory certifications was estimated to be \$1.5 million.
+As of December 31, 2022, the measurement period related to the contingent earn-out based on certain revenue targets ended and based on the actual revenue achieved during the measurement period we determined the fair value of the contingent earn-out was zero as the minimum threshold for earning the earn-out was not met.